tacheshun/tacheshun/README.md

 - ⚡ Fun fact: ...
 -->

-🚀 I'm a skilled backend engineer specializing in building scalable websites and APIs using Go, Python, and Java.
-I have experience with databases (PostgreSQL, MySQL), containerization (Docker, Kubernetes), messaging systems (Kafka, RabbitMQ), and major cloud providers (AWS, GCP, Azure).
+🚀 I'm a skilled backend engineer specializing in building scalable websites and APIs.
+I like Go programming language, but in the past I worked professionally with Python, PHP, and Java.
+I have experience with relational databases (PostgreSQL, MySQL), some NoSQL databases(Redis, Clickhouse) container technology (Docker, Kubernetes), messaging systems (Kafka, RabbitMQ), and major cloud providers (AWS, GCP, Azure).

 📫 Contact me at <a href="mailto:marius.costache@icloud.com">marius.costache@icloud.com</a>.